Job title PE Teacher

 “I love working with young people, and doing a job I love is extremely rewarding.
 It’s brilliant seeing young people grow and flourish.”

-There are various routes into physical education teaching.
+There are various ways to get a job as a PE teacher.
 Try and do GCSE PE and post 16 qualifications that are relevant (A level PE; BTEC Sport).
-You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or Schools Direct course.
+You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or Schools Direct (SD) course.
 If you take the latter route, which is better financially, try and pick a sports degree that is closely related to PE, such as BA Physical Education or BA Sports Coaching.

 A sports science degree is less relevant.

-Doing a year in a school beforeapplying to do a PGCE / GTP is helpful (e.g. as a Cover supervisor or Learning Support Assistant).
+Doing a year in a school before applying to do a PGCE / SD is helpful (e.g. as a Cover supervisor or Learning Support Assistant).
 Work as a Play worker/youth worker in your holidays, or Camp America to gain experience working with children.
 Find experiences where you can coach young people – perhaps at your local sports club.

 Approx £21,000 to £34,000 (without London weighting)